top of page

 We don’t even need to talk about our concerns, just the act of connecting with others can impact our hormones and make us feel better.
 I have written before about how burnout results in our cortisol production being stuck on max flow, resulting in a whole series of negative side effects.
 Well, studies show that connecting with others can reduce cortisol and increase the production of "happy hormones".

-One of these hormones, oxytocin, is actually known as the "love" or "cuddle" hormone.
-It is most well known for supporting childbirth and the mother/baby connection, as well as stimulating the production of breastmilk after birth.
-However, oxytocin has now been shown to play an important role in helping to manage stress.
+One of these hormones, oxytocin, is actually known as the "love" or "cuddle" hormone and it has been shown to play an important role in helping to manage stress.

 The Science Behind The Protective Power of Social Connections